 Step 5: Give Thought to Kegel Ball Materials

 Vaginal exercisers are available in a variety of materials.
 You'll want to consider how easy it will be to keep the toys your choose clean and how much friction the material will provide.
 Kegel balls made of glass will slip out more easily and require more muscle strength than a Kegel ball made from silicone.
 Don't only consider the material of the Kegel balls; make sure you also consider the material of the retrieval string as well.
 As a general rule, look for materials that are easily cleaned and are body safe, such as silicone.
+Avoid Kegel balls held together with porous materials, and these can hold bacteria.

 Step 6: Pick Your Favorite Color